ECF/kryo-serialization/README.md

 In order to run the example you have to prepare a local directory which provides the necessary JAR files for Kryo and it's dependencies.
 This is needed because currently there is no P2 update site providing these artifacts for direct use.

-* create a directory, eg. /home/peter/kryo-updatesite
+* create a directory, e.g. /home/peter/kryo-updatesite
 * download the following JAR files from maven central and put them that directory (click on "Download JAR"):
 ** https://mvnrepository.com/artifact/com.esotericsoftware/kryo/4.0.1
 ** https://mvnrepository.com/artifact/com.esotericsoftware/reflectasm/1.11.3